AdaCore/spark2014/docs/ug/usage.rst

 Current Limitations
 -------------------

-If the option --alfa-report is not given, the current version has the following
+In mode ``check``, the current version has the following limitations:
-limitations:

    * It only accepts projects with a single object directory; it will stop with an error message if run on projects with more than one object